 After a decade of publication, this year’s Hedge Fund Compensation Report takes a different approach, one that focuses on broad metrics that repeat year after year, as opposed to year-over-year comparisons which offer readers a much narrower scope.
 These time-tested observations will better serve our goal of conveying the manner in which trends have shaped compensation in the industry.

-This past year has been a year replete with difficulties in the hedge fund industry.
-It was a year which began with boundless optimism and ended with no small measure of concern for the future of the industry.
-Hedge fund professionals are no strangers to this level of pessimism.
+The hedge fund industry has both boundless optimism and some concern for the future of the industry.
+Hedge fund professionals are no strangers to this level of uncertainty.

 So, instead of focusing on a snapshot in time, particularly during a tumultuous time, we have concentrated our efforts on delivering time-tested truths regarding compensation in the hedge fund industry.
 Among these are:

 Purchase Now and Download the Report Instantly